Investors

 Fendi Santoso was appointed as the Company’s Director based on the decision of the 2019 Annual General Meeting of Shareholders.
 His appointment is stated in the Annual General Meeting of Shareholders Deed of Resolution No. 68, dated 12 June 2020, drafted before Tangerang-based Notary Sriwi Bawana Nawaksari, S.H., M.Kn.

-He is an Indonesian citizen, aged 42 as of 31 December 2021.
+He is an Indonesian citizen, aged 45 as of December 31, 2024.

 Jerry Goei